How to get Schengen visa travel insurance for Germany?

 And, finally, while AXA can guarantee that your trip is well ensured for the most part - we can’t guarantee that you won’t get a complaint from a neighbor or two if you choose to party it up.
 And that’s because many a German still strictly observes what’s known as the Ruhezeit period — i.e., quiet hours.
 These are typically from 10 pm every day, 6 am to 7 am on weekdays, and all of Sunday.
 The hours may vary depending on the city.
 For example, in Hamburg, quiet hours also include 1 pm to 3 pm.
 So don’t say we didn’t warn you.
 And safe travels!

-Can I travel to other European countries with a German visa?
+Can I travel anywhere in Europe with a German Schengen Visa?

 Can I work or study in Germany with a tourist visa?